Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Method

 \section{Method}

-\shortname{} has four major steps.
-First, we extract a cross-attention salience map per object class from a VLM.
-Second, we sharpen the salience map by weighing it with the ITM gradient in the style of GradCAM.
-Third, we apply Salience DropOut that iteratively completes the salience maps.
-Fourth, we apply Dense CRF \cite{krahenbuhl2011efficient} for fine-grained adjustment.
+\shortname{} has five major steps.
+First, we prompt GPT4o to output the categories appear in each image.
+Second, we extract a cross-attention salience map for each predicted category from a VLM.
+Third, we sharpen the salience map by weighing it with the ITM gradient in the style of GradCAM.
+Fourth, we apply Salience DropOut that iteratively completes the salience maps.
+Finally, we apply Dense CRF \cite{krahenbuhl2011efficient} for fine-grained adjustment.
 The process is illustrated in Fig. \ref{fig:short-a} and Fig. \ref{fig:short-b}.

-In the first step, we feed an image and a text prompt to the pretrained VLM and extract cross-attention maps.
-The text prompt is ``A picture of \texttt{[class 1]} \texttt{[class 2]} ... \texttt{[class K]}'', which includes all $K$ class names of interest in the dataset.
+Directly inputting all the labels from the dataset into the VLM could introduce unnecessary noise into the segmentation process.
+In the first step, we prompt GPT4o to filter the possible categories within each image.
+The prompt for GPT4o is: ``Help me find as much and accurate as possible, categories appear in the image.
+The the available categories are \{CATEGORIES\}.
+Double check if there is anything missing.
+You may output unsure categories and give them lower probability.
+Output strictly in the format [id1: classname1, id2: classname2, ...], [probability of class1 in percentage, probability of class2 in percentage, ...] without other words. '' \{CATEGORIES\} being a placeholder for all the categories in a dataset.
+The categories output by GPT4o with higher than 70\% probability are treated as the predicted classes for the image.
+In the second step, we feed an image and a text prompt to the pretrained VLM and extract cross-attention maps.
+The text prompt is ``A picture of \texttt{[class 1]} \texttt{[class 2]} ... \texttt{[class K]}'', which includes the $K$ GPT4o predicted categories of the image.
 The image is divided into $P\times P$ patches.
 The text prompt and the image first go through the modality-specific encoders respectively, followed by a cross-attention fusion module.
 In the cross-attention layers, the text encodings serve as query vectors and the image patche encodings are as key and value vectors.

 We extract an attention map for each text token to the image patches from a particular cross-attention layer and an attention head.
 Note that different layers and heads lead to drastic performance differences, and the choices are hyperparameters, tuned using the procedure in \S \ref{sec:hyperparamtuning}.
 We exclude attention maps for the first three tokens ``A'', ``picture'', ``of'', which do not describe semantic classes.
 If a class name contains two or more tokens, we take the mean attention map.
 This procedure yields an attention tensor of size $K \times P \times P$.